What a contingency fee arrangement actually means

 But in the standard injury-case scenario, where you've been hurt, you want money to compensate you, and you can't afford to hire a lawyer upfront, contingency fees are actually the system that makes justice accessible.

 Learn Injury Law is an educational resource.
 We do not provide legal advice and we are not a law firm.
 The information in this article is general in nature and may not apply to your specific situation.
-Fee structures and regulations vary significantly by state and jurisdiction.
-If you are considering hiring an attorney, consult with one or more qualified attorneys licensed in your jurisdiction to discuss fee arrangements, case costs, and the potential value of your claim.
+Personal injury law, liability rules, and settlement practices vary significantly by state and jurisdiction.
+If you are considering legal action, consult with a qualified attorney licensed in your state.